inigozubeldia/szifi/README.md

 SZiFi has been significantly upgraded on 30/04/2024.
 This upgrade includes the following:

-- A significant (~ factor of 2) performance boost and more efficient memory usage, thanks to Erik Rosenberg.
+- A significant performance boost and more efficient memory usage, thanks to Erik Rosenberg.
 Some of these improvements can be controlled with a small set of new parameters (see params.py).
 - Functionality to incorporate the tSZ relativistic corrections when performing the cluster extraction in the fixed mode.
 These corrections are computed using SZpack.
 We have included a new tutorial in test_files illustrating this new functionality.
 - A fix of a minor bug when masking the detections outside the tessellation mask in iterative noise covariance estimation (thanks to Erik Rosenberg for noticing it).